zeroc-ice/freeze/demos/cpp98/Freeze/backup/README.md

 ## Backup

-While the program is running, you can perform a hot backup with the backup shell script (on OS X or Linux) or batch file (on Windows).
+While the client program is running, you can perform a hot backup with the backup shell script (on macOS or Linux) or batch file (on Windows).

 These two scripts illustrate how to use the Berkeley DB db_hotbackup utility.
 For a full description of db_hotbackup, please refer to: